About FilingDrift

 • Where the language is heading.
 We measure how the current year's language has shifted from last year, in the sections most predictive of distress — risk factors, liquidity disclosures, MD&A. This catches the drift that keyword lists miss.

-Both are calibrated against a baseline of 30 healthy companies with no verified distress events.
-The 95th percentile of that baseline is the control ceiling — scores above it are flagged.
+Both are calibrated against the healthy companies in our corpus — currently 4906+ tracked.
+The 95th percentile of their filing-pair scores is the control ceiling (49.9).
+Scores above it are flagged.

 The algorithm is deterministic: no AI generation, no prompting, no summarization.
 The same filing always produces the same score.